Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 }
 ```

-Testing your app at this point you'll see just the message: **"Content here..."**.
+Testing your app at this point you'll see just the message: **"Keep your eye on this space..."**.
 This is just a place holder for the content you will add later.

 React uses a Component Architecture.
-Notice here how one component can contain another component and the App is built from many components each designed to display a single UI element.
+Notice how one component can contain another component and the App is built from many components each designed to display a single UI element.

 # Creating the POPOSSpace Component